DarkNormal/Brewski/README.md

 ![Picasso Issue](https://github.com/DarkNormal/Brewski/blob/master/docs/memory-issue-fix.png "Picasso Memory Issue")

 It would be better if the BreweryDb provided better images for Breweries and labels - there's a lot of whitespace on them but that can't be changed.
-Some beers are also missing labels / Brewery information, so that's why the Query is so specific.
+Some beers are also missing labels / Brewery information, so that's why the Query is so specific in the Retrofit service.